 We rely on third parties to assist in conducting our clinical trials.
-If they do not perform satisfactorily, we may not be able to obtain or maintain regulatory approval or successfully commercialize AMX0035 or any future product candidates, or such approval or commercialization may be delayed, and our business could be substantially harmed.
+If they do not perform satisfactorily, we may not be able to obtain regulatory approval or successfully commercialize AMX0035, AMX0114 or any other current or future product candidates, or such approval or commercialization may be delayed, and our business could be substantially harmed.